 Nicklaus Children’s Hospital and Kohl’s Cares are providing food assistance to patient families during the pandemic with a new pilot program that helps eligible families buy healthy groceries.
 So far, nearly 200 patient families have received assistance since the Nicklaus Children’s GiveMe5 Food Pantry initiative began in January of this year.

 As part of the pilot program, families already receiving care for their child at Nicklaus Children’s Hospital or one of its outpatient centers fill out a survey detailing potential food challenges.
-Families facing food uncertainty at any time during the last 30 days receive a gift card to purchase healthy groceries from Publix or Walmart.
+Families facing food uncertainty at any time during the last 30 days receive a gift card to purchase healthy groceries from Publix.
 They also receive a list of recommended nutritious foods.

 Before the pandemic began, the rate of food insecurity in South Florida had been steadily increasing into double digits, according to data from Feeding America.
 Since the start of COVID-19 last year, the U.S. Census Bureau reported more than one in seven South Florida households have had some level of food insecurity, the highest rate in the nation.